RSA numbers

+History

-RSA Laboratories (which is an initialism of the creators of the technique; Rivest, Shamir and Adleman) published a number of semiprimes with 100 to 617 decimal digits.
-Cash prizes of varying size, up to US$200,000 (and prizes up to $20,000 awarded), were offered for factorization of some of them.
+RSA Laboratories (which is an initialism of the creators of the technique, Rivest, Shamir and Adleman) published a number of semiprimes with 100 to 617 decimal digits.
+Cash prizes of varying size, up to (and prizes up to awarded), were offered for factorization of some of them.
 The smallest RSA number was factored in a few days.
 Most of the numbers have still not been factored and many of them are expected to remain unfactored for many years to come.

-As of February 2020, the smallest 23 of the 54 listed numbers have been factored.
+As of September 2026, the smallest 24 as well as the 26th of the 54 listed numbers have been factored.

 While the RSA challenge officially ended in 2007, people are still attempting to find the factorizations.
 According to RSA Laboratories, "Now that the industry has a considerably more advanced understanding of the cryptanalytic strength of common symmetric-key and public-key algorithms, these challenges are no longer active."
 Some of the smaller prizes had been awarded at the time.
 The remaining prizes were retracted.

 The first RSA numbers generated, from RSA-100 to RSA-500, were labeled according to their number of decimal digits.
 Later, beginning with RSA-576, binary digits are counted instead.
 An exception to this is RSA-617, which was created before the change in the numbering scheme.
 The numbers are listed in increasing order below.

-Note: until work on this article is finished, please check both the table and the list, since they include different values and different information.